-This is written by Christine Down.
+This bag making guide was written by Christine Down.
 Christine sells instantly downloadable bag making patterns at https://www.sewlush.org/

 Here are the other parts of this series: